Alperencode/Object-Detection-From-Scratch/README.md

-# VisioTT
+# Object Detection From Scratch

 I've worked on 3 projects in ascending order of difficulty during my internship.
 These projects were about Image-Processing in C#.
-Feel free to check out them below
+Check out them out below

 ## Projects